Istanbul is a one-of-a-kind melting pot of cultures and history bursting with fun and memorable things to do with kids.

 Though not as well known as many of Istanbul’s top attractions, exploring the ancient land walls of Istanbul is another one of our favorite activities in the city, offering a totally different angle for kids to experience Istanbul on their visit.

-But be very cautious with younger kids as there are no guardrails in many areas (see photos)!
+If they do reopen the stairs to the top, you’ll want to be very cautious with younger kids as there are no guardrails in many areas (see photo above).

 In an effort to assert Ottoman influence, Sultan Ahmed commissioned the construction of this incredibly ornate mosque on the site of the former palace in the early 17th century.
-It is by all accounts an awe-inspiring and masterful work.
+The Blue Mosque of Sultanahmet is by all accounts an awe-inspiring and masterful work.

-Keep in mind that, while neighboring Hagia Sophia is a decommissioned place of worship, Sultanahmet is not, so you’ll want to be sure to dress appropriately and pay attention to local customs and posted notices.
+Keep in mind that Sultanahmet is an active place of worship, so you’ll want to be sure to dress appropriately and pay attention to local customs and posted notices.

-We have a lot of favorite things to do in Istanbul with kids, but taking a cruise on the Bosphorus is close to the top with the Basilica Cistern and walking the Land Walls.
+There are a ton of worthwhile things to do in Istanbul with kids, but taking a cruise on the Bosphorus is one of our favorites.

-Perhaps best of all, if you opt for the full-circle cruise, you get a few hours in the middle to stretch your legs, do some short hikes to an ancient fortress and a view of the Black Sea, and have a relaxing lunch at a restaurant with an amazing view, before getting back on the boat for the return journey.
+Perhaps best of all, if you opt for the Long Tour cruise, you get a few hours in the middle to stretch your legs, do some short hikes to an ancient fortress, and have a relaxing lunch at a restaurant with an amazing view.

 It wouldn’t be a trip to Istanbul without spices and sweets!